1. What are the academic requirements for the application?

 5. Do participants get to pick which country they work in or is it assigned?

+You can apply to 1, 2, or all 3 programs.
 When filling out the application, you can indicate which program you prefer or require.
-In most cases, students are selected for the program for which they indicated preference.
+In most cases, participants are selected for the program for which they indicated preference.

 6. I won’t be able to participate in some of the summer because I have a family commitment.
 Is that OK?